About Jazz in July

 Vocalists: Please submit a recording including a minimum of TWO jazz standards of contrasting jazz styles and tempos.
 Please include a fast or moderately-fast tempo and a slow tempo or ballad.
 Length of submission should not exceed 10 minutes.
 Please identify yourself and major instrument on the CD cover.

 Applying to Jazz in July is a multi-step process.
+At the conclusion of application, you'll receive instructions for the next steps.
 Please read each step carefully and follow them completely so there are no delays in the processing of your application or fees.

 • • • • • • •